ToukuFM/node-toukufm-slackbot/README.md

 * Soundcloud management functionality
 * Facebook management functionality
 * CMS panel using express with logs, roundup
-* Important announcement posting via CMS
+* Important announcement posting via CMS->#announcements

+## Contributing

+I am always in need of people who like to help, submit an issue, PR or send me a request and we'll get some conversation going.
+I am open for just about anything, so throw your craziest ideas at me!

+## License

+This program is licensed under the GPL-3.0 license.